-When cars are flooded, the bodies can rust prematurely, wiring can become brittle, and both electrical and mechanical systems can be affected.
-If there’s enough damage, insurance companies will declare them total losses and pay claims for the value.
+When cars are flooded, bodies can rust prematurely, wiring can become brittle, and both electrical and mechanical systems can be affected – pricey computer modules mounted under the seats are a frequent victim.

-Tully Lehman, public affairs manager for the National Insurance Crime Bureau, said to expect people with storm-damaged cars who don’t have comprehensive-coverage insurance that covers flooding to try to clean up damaged cars and sell them to unsuspecting buyers.
+CarFax and the National Insurance Crime Bureau warn potential buyers to expect people with storm-damaged cars who don’t have comprehensive coverage insurance that covers flooding to try to clean up damaged cars and sell them to unsuspecting buyers.

 If you’re buying a used car—especially one a few months after a major flooding event—be sure to take a close look.
 Your own eyes (and nose!) can help.
 Signs experts say you should look for include water stains, mildew and sand or salt inside vehicles, under the carpets and in luggage and engine compartments.
 You may need to open access panels to see areas where water would have accumulated.
 Of course, a mechanic’s inspection is always a good idea when buying a car, and if you suspect unreported flood damage, ask them to look for that as well as part of their process.

-Most of the time, Lehman noted, it’s against the law to pass off a flood-damaged vehicle to an unsuspecting buyer.
-“Regulations vary by state, but in general vehicles ’totaled out’ by insurers because they have received a certain amount of damage are issued a salvage vehicle certificate, or salvage title,” Lehman said.
+Most of the time it’s against the law to pass off a flood-damaged vehicle to an unsuspecting buyer.
+“Regulations vary by state, but in general vehicles ’totaled out’ by insurers because they have received a certain amount of damage are issued a salvage vehicle certificate, or salvage title,” said Tully Lehman, public affairs manager for the National Insurance Crime Bureau.
 “Some states take an additional step and add a title brand to the title for the reason why it was damaged.
 In other words, if damaged in flooding that would be marked as such in some states.”

-But private sales aren’t as regulated, Lehman noted.
+But private sales aren’t as regulated, according to Lehman.
 “A private seller is not supposed to lie.
-If purchasing a vehicle from a private seller, get everything in writing as you may have some recourse should anything turn out to be false.”
+If purchasing a vehicle from a private seller, get everything in writing as you may have some recourse should anything turn out to be false,” said Lehman.